xiidea/EasyAuditBundle/README.md

 -   Since v1.2.2 `pre_persist_listener` option has been removed.
 You can use [this cookbook](https://github.com/xiidea/EasyAuditBundle/blob/master/Resources/doc/pre-persist-listener.md)
 to achieve the same functionality

 -   Since v1.2.2 `EventResolverInterface` been split into `EmbeddedEventResolverInterface` and `EventResolverInterface`

 -   Since v1.3.x The new Event object has been adapted.
 And the signature of `EmbeddedEventResolverInterface` and `EventResolverInterface` also changed.
 Now it expects extra $eventName parameter

+-   Since v1.4.7 `EntityEventResolver` been refactored to a simplified version, if your code directly depends on older version of the implementation you are advised to copy the content of old implementation from [here](https://github.com/xiidea/EasyAuditBundle/blob/1.4.6/Resolver/EntityEventResolver.php)

 ## Cookbook